jedlimlx/Cellular-Automaton-Viewer/wiki/Rule-Support.md

 # History Rules
 History rules have 7 or more states.
-They are based on the HistoricalLife rule.
+They are based on the HistoricalLife rule and use the notation [R]History where [R] is the rest of the rulestring.
 See [here](https://conwaylife.com/wiki/OCA:LifeHistory) for more information.

 History rules are (planned to be) supported by:
 - [x] 2-state HROT
 - [ ] HROT Generations
 - [ ] HROT Extended Generations
+- [ ] 2-state INT
+- [ ] INT Generations
+- [ ] INT Extended Generations

+# Symbiosis Rules
+Symbiosis rules are an extension of regular 2-state rules.
+In Symbiosis rules, opposite states will stabilise each other.
+B0 symbiosis rules are undefined.
+Similar to history rules, the notation is [R]Symbiosis.

+Symbiosis rules are (planned to be) supported by:
+- [x] 2-state HROT
+- [ ] HROT Generations
+- [ ] HROT Extended Generations
+- [ ] 2-state INT
+- [ ] INT Generations
+- [ ] INT Extended Generations

 # B0 rules